Founder of Aroma Foundry

 Chemically, peppermint is high in menthol.
 It also contains compounds such as menthone, menthyl acetate, and 1,8-cineole.
 Menthol and menthone in particular are antiseptic, anesthetic, anti-inflammatory, and anti-viral.

 With such a long history, it’s not surprising that the peppermint plant has so many uses.
-The uses of peppermint oil in particular, however, is actually surprising.
+The uses of peppermint essential oil in particular, however, are actually surprising.
 These are 15 ways in which you can make the most of a bottle of high-quality peppermint oil.

 If you’re interested in making your own homemade peppermint mouthwash, you can learn how to do so in the recipes section below.

 Before doing that, however, you need to remember that essential oils may cause skin irritation.
-Thus, it’s best to take just a couple of drops of peppermint oil to apply to your skin.
-You should also avoid applying peppermint oil to the face and chest of babies and small children, because they may inhale the menthol in the oil.
-This can cause serious side effects that can be avoided by handling peppermint oil with care.
+Thus, it’s best to dilute peppermint oil with a carrier oil before applying it onto your skin.
+You should also avoid applying peppermint oil, even diluted, to the face and chest of babies and small children.
+This is because they may inhale the menthol in the oil, which can cause serious side effects.
+However, these side effects are completely avoidable by handling peppermint oil with care.

 If you intend to use peppermint oil to treat acne, make sure that you use high-quality oils.
-Oils of lower quality are often not medicinal or therapeutic grade and may simply be meant to be used in perfumes and fragrances.
-These cheap oils can irritate or even damage your skin.
+Oils of lower quality are often not good enough to actually be effective, and may simply be meant to be used in perfumes and fragrances.
+These cheap oils are not just ineffective, they can also irritate or even damage your skin.
 Thus, spending a few extra bucks on a bottle of high-quality peppermint oil may well be worth it.

 There is also a recipe for peppermint facial toner below if you’re interested in adding some refreshing peppermint to your beauty regimen.